 The fix should be very easy.
 Simply either issue a flock directly in SimpelFileBackend, og use TYPO3 locking mechanism.

-#3 Updated by Markus Klein over 5 years ago
+Updated by Markus Klein almost 8 years ago

 - Status changed from Accepted to Needs Feedback

 If it is the classloader caches, then the fix is pending already in #54906.

 If other caches are affected please tell us which, because each of them needs careful manual investigation.